Wahoo vs Garmin: which bike computer should you choose?

 Mounting and extras

 Wahoo scores on its mounts for the Elemnt range.
 The computers come with a forward mount with half-turn engagement.
-Although they are plastic, the mounts integrate with the computers cleanly, making for a smooth, aero appearance.
-You can screw the computer to the mount for safety and peace of mind if you leave your bike.
+The mounts integrate with the computers cleanly, making for a smooth, aero appearance.

-Garmin and Wahoo computers support ANT and BLE connectivity, while higher-spec models from both brands have built-in WiFi, so you can upload rides to apps without having to link them to your smartphone.
+Garmin and Wahoo computers support ANT+ and BLE connectivity, while all models from both brands, except the Edge 130 Plus, have built-in Wi-Fi, so you can upload rides to apps without having to link them to your smartphone.

 Configuring Wahoo and Garmin computers